lmorg/murex/docs/parser/tilde.md

 ## Description

-The tilde token is used as a lazy reference to the users home directory.
+The tilde token is used as a convenience shortcut to users home directory.

+By itself, `~` will point to the current users home directory.

+If a username follows, eg `~joe.bloggs`, then the home directory for that user is returned irrespective of who is presently logged in.
+Characters supported by tilde usernames are alpha upper and lower case, numeric, underscore, full stop (period), and hyphens.